Chandrayee/CarGAN/TRAINING.md

 - `--d_learning_rate`: Learning rate for the discriminator.
 Default is 5e-4.
 - `--d_steps`: An iteration consists of d_steps forward backward pass on the generator.
 Default is 2.
 - `--clipping_threshold_d`: Float value indicating the threshold at which the gradients should be clipped.
 Default is 0.

+**WGAN Options**: Wasserstein GAN has two hyperparameters:
+- `--wgp_loss`: This is binary input 0 or 1, 1 if using wasserstein GAN loss and 0 otherwise.
+- `--LAMBDA`: Parameter that determines how much to weigh the gradient penalty.
+Default value is 5.

 ### Output Options
 These flags control outputs from the training script: